-• In April 2022, after favorable opinions from the Biosafety Advisory Council, the Belgian federal authorities authorized three new field trials with genome-edited corn with modified growth characteristics, improved digestibility, and increased resistance against environmental stress.
-The field trials will be performed over a three-year time period to better estimate the effect of the genetic alterations on the complete life cycle of the plant in real agricultural growth conditions.
+- In April 2022, after favorable opinions from the Biosafety Advisory Council, the Belgian federal authorities authorized three new field trials with genome-edited corn with modified growth characteristics, improved digestibility, and increased resistance against environmental stress.
+The field trials will be performed over a three-year time period to better estimate the effect of the genetic alterations on the complete life cycle of the plant in real agricultural growth conditions. - In April 2023, Belgium's federal authorities authorized an R&D field trial at the ILVO research institute in Wetteren (East-Flanders), conducted by INARI Agriculture.
+This trial is aimed at assessing CRISPR-Cas technology gene-edited maize lines with reduced height.

 The list of notifications for the deliberate release of GE plants into the environment (through experimental field trials - not for market) is available on the European Commission's Joint Research Center (JRC)'s website.
-Belgium has contributed 15 plant notifications (three in 2022) since the implementation of Directive 90/220/EEC (21 October 1991).
-Since 1991, 22 EU Member States have notified 915 cases of the deliberate release of GE plants.
+Belgium has contributed 16 plant notifications (three in 2022 and one in 2023) since the implementation of Directive 90/220/EEC (21 October 1991).
+Since 1991, 22 EU Member States have notified 924 cases of the deliberate release of GE plants.

-e) INNOVATIVE BIOTECHNOLOGIES: Belgium is complying with the European Court of Justice's (ECJ) ruling in treating novel genomic techniques as outlined in the EU "GMO" legislation.
-Due to its innovative plant breeding sector and scientific experience in biotech, the research community of Flanders was hoping for innovative biotechnologies to be exempt from the "GMO" legislation.
+e) INNOVATIVE BIOTECHNOLOGIES: Belgium is complying with the European Court of Justice's (ECJ) ruling in treating new genomic techniques as outlined in the EU "GMO" legislation.
+Flanders, renowned for its advanced plant breeding sector and extensive biotech expertise, had been pushing for exceptions for new biotechnologies.
 However, the ECJ ruling linking innovative biotech and genetic engineering has influenced the debate.
 This debate, combined with Wallonia's standpoint towards agricultural biotechnology, has left the government conflicted.

-Regardless, genome editing is being widely used in Belgian laboratories in plants and microorganisms, as well as in red biotechnology in vertebrate cells and laboratory animals.
-This is mostly in the context of research, not with the goal to develop a product.
+Despite these challenges, genome editing has gained substantial traction within Belgian laboratories, encompassing research in plants, microorganisms, and red biotechnology involving vertebrate cells and laboratory animals.
+However, this research primarily serves as fundamental or basic research, with a focus on understanding underlying principles rather than product development.

 The larger breeding companies are using innovative biotechnology in their breeding programs.
 Some small and medium sized breeding companies are using innovative biotechnology in their laboratories, but unless they work on programs to develop varieties for the non-European market, this will not result in a product for market.
-Research institutes have been working on innovative biotechnology crops, such as late blight resistant Bintje potatoes, non-allergenic celery, and non-bitter chicory and endive.
-However, these have not been fully developed and brought to market and it seems unlikely that they will while the EU's "GMO" Directive still applies.
+Research institutes have explored innovative biotechnology crops, such as late blight resistant Bintje potatoes, hypoallergenic celery, and non-bitter chicory and endive.
+Nevertheless, due to the persistent EU "GMO" Directive, these innovations face substantial barriers to reaching the market.

-On April 29, 2021, the European Commission published a report titled, "Study on the status of new genomic techniques under Union law and in light of the Court of Justice ruling in Case C-528/16."
-The study concluded that the "GMO Directive is not "fit for purpose" for these newer biotechnology products and a targeted policy action is needed (see GAIN here).
-The study also says that genome editing can contribute to the objectives of the European Green Deal's F2F and Biodiversity Strategies.
-The Commission indicated that it is engaging in a wide-ranging communication effort with co-legislators and stakeholders in the EU.
+In April 2021, the European Commission's report titled, "Study on the status of new genomic techniques under Union law and in light of the Court of Justice ruling in Case C-528/16" concluded that the "GMO Directive is not "fit for purpose" for these newer biotechnology products and a targeted policy action was needed.
+Subsequently, in September 2021, the European Commission initiated a policy roadmap for "Legislation for plants produced by certain new genomic techniques."